dm03514/blog/distributed-tracing/org-impact-of-distributed-tracing/README.md

 ## Operating

-Largest benefit around CONTEXT :-> centralization and data modeled.
-Better leverage tracing in order to operate, mitigate, detect and respond to failures.
+Largest benefit of operation comes from tracings ability to provide context through centralization.
 Cindy Sridharan recently had a number of [suggestions on how tracing can be leveraged to shorten feedback loops](https://medium.com/@copyconstruct/distributed-tracing-weve-been-doing-it-wrong-39fc92a857df) within the context of incident response.

 In traditional (non-tracing) environments, long feedback loops exist at the team level (tribal knowledge) and software level (source of truth).
 Incidents may involved many engineers from many teams just to establish a base understanding of what's going on.